mwrnd/notes/Alveo_U25/debug_log.md

 ### Using UrJTAG to find PCIe Reset Signal Pin

-Plug the U25 into a PCIe Extension Riser board but only connect power, no signal header.
+Plug the Alveo U25 into a PCIe Extension Riser board but only connect power, no signal header.

 Enable JTAG using the [JTAG Access to the Zynq APU](#jtag-access-to-the-zynq-apu) process above.
 Refer to the [JTAG Using UrJTAG](https://github.com/mwrnd/notes/tree/main/Alveo_U25#jtag-using-urjtag) notes for UrJTAG setup.
 Run `sudo jtag` in a terminal then the following commands at the `jtag>` prompt.
 Note `cable xpc_ext` is for a [Xilinx Platform Cable USB II](https://docs.xilinx.com/v/u/en-US/ds593) adapter or [clone](https://www.waveshare.com/platform-cable-usb.htm).
 The [`getallio`](getallio) script reads the status of all the `IO_` pins.
 A similar script is also included for `PS_MIO_` pins, [`getallpsmio`](getallpsmio).